JiaxueG/Pyculator/README.md

 # Pyculator by Jiaxue
-A type-in calculator based on Pyqt5.
+A type-in calculator based on Python.
 Jiaxue_G